P-p-H-d/mlib/README.md

 ##### `type *M_MEMORY_ALLOC (context, type)`

-Return a pointer to a new allocated non-initialized object of type `type`.
+Return an owned pointer to a new allocated non-initialized object of type `type`.
 In case of allocation error, it returns NULL.

 `context` parameter is the memory context parameter as provided by the user.